 Great Lakes ADA Center

-The Great Lakes ADA Center provides information, materials, technical assistance and training on the Americans with Disabilities Act of 1990 (ADA).
+The Center provides information, materials, technical assistance and training on the Americans with Disabilities Act of 1990 (ADA).
 Topics addressed includes the non-discrimination requirements in employment, the obligations of state and local governments and business to ensure that programs, services and activities are readily accessible to and useable by people with disabilities.
-This includes access to the information technology used by these entities including but not limited to websites, software, kiosks, etc.

 The Great Lakes ADA Center's Accessible Technology Initiative, encourages incorporation of accessible information technology in K-12 and post secondary school settings.
 Accessible Information Technology incorporates the principles of universal design so that people with a wide range of abilities and disabilities can access information disseminated electronically.

 The Great Lakes ADA Center's service area is designated as Region 5 and is a member of the ADA National Network which is comprised of 10 regional centers funded by the National Institute on Disability and Rehabilitation Research (NIDRR), a division of the Administration for the Community Living (ACL), Department of Health and Human Services (HHS).